mwolak07/Vector-Tools/README.md

 # Vector Tools

-This repo contains a set of tools for working with lines and shapes in a vector space.
+This repo contains a set of tools for doing geometry in a vector space.